Improving Noisy Student Training on Non-target Domain Data for Automatic Speech Recognition: Experiments and results

 \subsection{Discussions}

-\textbf{Multiple NST iterations}: Multiple NST iterations are conducted to directly show our proposed data selection strategy can achieve better performances and converge faster.
+\textbf{Multiple NST iterations}: Multiple NST iterations are conducted to show our proposed data selection strategy can achieve better performance and converge faster.
 Fig \ref{fig:nst-all} displays all the results of AISHELL-1.
-When WenetSpeech is used as unsupervised data in section (a), after 7 iterations of NST without filter strategy, negligible improvement is obtained.
-In contrast, \textit{LM Filter} can yield an relative improvement of 10.4\% while requiring shorter training time and faster convergence speed.
+When WenetSpeech is used as unsupervised data in section (a), after 7 iterations of NST without filter strategy, a negligible improvement is obtained.
+In contrast, \textit{LM Filter} can yield a relative improvement of 10.4\% with faster training time.
 With our \textit{LM Filter}, CERs for test set and pseudo-label drop gradually and the filtered data size grows during each training iterations.
-In section (b), using AISHELL-2 as unsupervised data, 3.45 \% CER can be achieved after the 5 NST training without filter.
+In section (b), when using AISHELL-2 as unsupervised data, 3.45 \% CER can be achieved after the 5 NST training without filter.
 The relatively small initial Pseudo CER of 8.38 \% in AISHELL-2 indicates that unsupervised data with matched domain can generate effective pseudo-labels to acquire the requirement of NST training.

-Additionally, we perform one iteration that combines all pseudo-labels that have been filtered by final NST models on both WenetSpeech and AISHELL-2, yielding the best CER result of 3.31\%.
+Additionally, we perform extra iteration that combines all pseudo-labels that have been filtered by final NST models on both WenetSpeech and AISHELL-2, yielding the best CER result of 3.31\%.
 According to our understanding, this is the best current result in AISHELL-1 test set without any further supervised data.

-\textbf{Impact of domains}: Our experiments indicates that NST approach is very sensitive to the domain issue.
+\textbf{Impact of domains}: Our experiments indicate that NST approach is very sensitive to the domain issue.
 Domain can have a significant impact on the effectiveness of the NST algorithm.
 The quality of pseudo-labels tends to rise if WenetSpeech samples are taken from tags that are more closely related to the AISHELL domain (such as Readings and News).
 In contrast, tags for drama and variety show that are not commonly used in AISHELL yielded inferior pseudo-labels.
 The pseudo-labels' quality will further affect the filtered data size and NST iterations' converging speed.
 Among all the topics, we also discover that sources like Audio books and Podcast most likely provide pseudo-labels with higher qualities.